-(n) Goodwill and Intangible Assets
+(m) Goodwill and Intangible Assets

 Goodwill represents the excess of the purchase price over the estimated fair value of the net assets acquired in the acquisition of a business.
 Goodwill is not amortized, but rather is tested for impairment annually in the fourth quarter and when events or changes in circumstances indicate that the fair value of a reporting unit with goodwill has been reduced below its carrying value.
 The impairment test requires allocating goodwill and other assets and liabilities to reporting units.
 The fair value of each reporting unit is determined and compared to the carrying value of the reporting unit.
 The fair value is calculated using the expected present value of future cash flows method.
 Significant assumptions used in the cash flow forecasts include future net operating margins, future volumes, discount rates and future capital requirements.
 If the fair value of the reporting unit is less than the carrying value, including goodwill, the excess of the book value over the fair value of goodwill is charged to net income as an impairment expense.
+As of March 31, 2020, the Company's goodwill was fully impaired.
+See Note 3-Goodwill and Intangibles.

 Amortization of intangible assets with definite lives is calculated using the straight-line method, which is reflective of the benefit pattern in which the estimated economic benefit is expected to be received over the estimated useful life of the intangible asset.
 Intangible assets subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the intangible asset may not be recoverable.
 If the sum of the expected undiscounted future cash flows related to the asset is less than the carrying amount of the asset, an impairment loss is recognized based on the fair value of the asset.
-As of March 31, 2020, the Company's goodwill was fully impaired.
-See Note 4-Clearwater Facility Idling and Note 5-Goodwill and Intangibles.